All Episodes

 He's really good at it.

-Do we know its name or just?
+Do we know its name?

 It's most certainly FBI because it's using these kind of GCHQ and slash NSA platforms, right?

-But it's also using people on the ground, their bullshit artists like Victor Hugo.
+But it's also using people on the ground.

-It's using their typical cover names whereby the cover name has a, you know, contains a clue of what their job title is because it's just, you know, in their world, all these bullshit names, they confuse them too.
+It's using their typical cover names whereby the cover name has a, you know, has contains a clue of what their job title is because it's just, you know, in their world, all these bullshit names, they confuse them too.

-So it's like Bernie Madoff, like Madoff with billions and nobody spotted it mysteriously, you know?
+So it's like Bernie Madoff, like Madoff with billions, and nobody spotted it mysteriously, you know.

 Do they pick the people or do they give them cover names?